Sarver Suspension Sires Sober Statements

 Yelling, Bullying

-In addition to general yelling and bullying, Starver was found to have used sex-related comments in addition to a racial epithet at least five times “when recounting the statement of others.”
+In addition to general yelling and bullying, Sarver was found to have used sex-related comments in addition to a racial epithet at least five times “when recounting the statement of others.”
 He also treated female workers unequally and exposed his genitals to male employees, according to the report.

 “Regardless of position, power or intent, we all need to recognize the corrosive and hurtful impact of racially insensitive and demeaning language and behavior,” NBA Commissioner Adam Silver said in the statement announcing the actions.